This post may contain compensated links. Refer to my disclaimer for more info.

 Oh yeah, and we were being snobs by not wanting to wear a fanny pack. 😉 Two items came through for us that solved our probs and they were game changers:

-This specific waist pack was a lifesaver because it fit FLAT across our waists and UNDERNEATH our shirts.
+This specific waist pack was a lifesaver because IT LAYS FLAT! across our waists and UNDERNEATH our shirts.
 We were able to fit cash, meds, debit card, EpiPen, Disney Pins, etc. There’s also a place for a water bottle but we didn’t want to sport that look.

 Disney Maps ~ Did you know that you can print out Disney maps of each park?
 That way, the fam can map out which attractions and restaurants are the non-negotiables.
 Just go to the main page HERE and click on the Disney park you wish to print out.
 Right under the main image, you see something like, “Magic Kingdom Guide Map.”